Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Image via Instagram

-If you go through Instagram, you’ll find many brands making this mistake: they have high-quality pictures and amazing copywriting, but that’s pretty much all.
+If you go through Instagram, you’ll find many brands making these Instagram marketing mistakes.
+These brands have high-quality pictures and amazing copywriting, but that’s pretty much all.

-They are not leading you to any action, whether it’s to check their Story, follow the link in their bio, visit their website, or something else, and that’s a marketing mistake.
+They are not leading you to any action, whether it’s to check their Story, follow the link in their bio, visit their website, or something else, and that’s one of the worst Instagram marketing mistakes.
 Without a purpose, such posts are a waste of time and budget for both your copywriters and graphic designers.

 At the end of the day, the goal of your Instagram page is to support your social media marketing strategy.
 That’s why you always need to be thinking about how you can promote your business even via seemingly not-so-promotional posts.